AtlasOfLivingAustralia/galaxias/README.md

 ## Overview

-`galaxias` is an R package that helps users standardize, document and share biodiversity information using the [‘Darwin Core’](https://dwc.tdwg.org) data standard.
-It supports users to set up data sharing projects in a standardised way; provides tools and examples for how to use standard data and object types; and allows validation of the resulting archive against the Darwin Core Standard. `galaxias` was built, and is maintained, by the [Science & Decision Support Team](https://labs.ala.org.au) at the [Atlas of Living Australia](https://www.ala.org.au) (ALA).
+`galaxias` is an R package that helps users describe, package and share biodiversity information using the [‘Darwin Core’](https://dwc.tdwg.org) data standard.
+It was created by the [Science & Decision Support Team](https://labs.ala.org.au) at the [Atlas of Living Australia](https://www.ala.org.au) (ALA).